advancedforms/advancedforms.github.io/_posts/2016-12-25-creating-a-form.markdown

 ![Editing a form using the admin interface]({{ site.url }}/assets/images/form-interface.png)

-The fields connected to a form are fully defined by Advanced Custom Fields allowing you to use the full range of field types offered by ACF.
+The fields connected to a form are set up through Advanced Custom Fields allowing you to use the full range of field types offered by ACF.
 To connect a field group to your form set its location rule to match.
 This can be done in the ACF field group UI by adding a location rule and setting it to "Form" -> "is equal to" -> your form title.

 ## Programmatically

 Registering your forms programmatically is great if you want to integrate Advanced Forms with your theme or plugin.
-In the future the plugin will include an export feature to generate form code from a form created using the admin interface.
+The plugin also has an export feature which will generate the registration code for you.
+This tools can be found by editing a form in the admin panel and then clicking the "Export" button.

 To create a form programmatically the function `af_register_form( $form )` is provided.
 The $form parameter should be an array matching the structure in the following example.